Irene-Chola/Massachussets-General-Hospital-Machine-Learning-Model/README.md

 Exploratory data analysis involves visualization of the relationship of various variables with the target variable.
 In the dataset the target variable is the tenYearCHD which is a binary value indicating the risk of coronary heart disease among the participants in a ten-year span.

 In the exploratory data analysis, the following variable relationships were visualized:

+(Two sample charts and their respective pythong codes provided)
 #### 1. Age
 #### 2. Gender
   - Distribution of TenYearCHD for each Gender